TreyenSSCC/Bucket/README.md

 Update Log

-**bucket.py** - Version 0.2.0a - Moved the 'add' sntax code into a function.
+**bucket.py** - Version 0.2.0a - Moved the 'add' syntax code into a function.
 Found an error with the 'pour' syntax while used with the 'loop' syntax.
 Changed how 'pour' prints to the screen to try to fix the bug.
 The bug still occurs.

 **bucket.py** - Version 0.1.9a - Moved the 'div' syntax code into a function.